Wall Cracks: Foundation Problem or Something Else?

 • You have a wall crack that runs from the corner of either a door or a window up toward the ceiling.
 Sometimes, you will get hairline cracks in this area that usually aren’t anything to worry about.
 However, larger cracks in these areas are an indication of structural damage.

-• You have a wall crack caused by a gap between either the wall and the ceiling, or the wall and the floor.
+• You have a wall crack caused by a gap between the wall and the ceiling, or the wall and the floor.
 This is caused by significant movement in the foundation.

 While tiny, hairline cracks usually aren’t serious, larger cracks (width or length) are almost always caused by the kind of structural damage that requires a foundation repair.
 However, there are always exceptions.
 If you see a wall crack that looks suspicious, contact a foundation repair professional for an inspection.
 It’s better to be safe than sorry.
-Read more about – DIY foundation repair
+Read more about – DIY foundation repair.

 Not all wall cracks are caused by foundation movement.
 They can be caused by material defects, installation defects, high wind loads, and seismic activity.
 However, this doesn’t necessarily mean you have structural damage.
 A wall crack caused by structural damage is usually larger and will need to be evaluated by an experienced foundation repair professional who can then fix the problem that caused the wall crack.